Netherland Line: 1873 onwards

 In 1874 the three new steamships were commissioned, and one ships was chartered.
 Net profit was 230,000 guilders, leading to a dividend (the first) of 5%.
 In 1875 the SMN did very well, with a growth in cargo and passengers of about 75%, and ships sailing faster and more reliable.
 It led to an operational profit of 820,000 guilders, after depreciation of 380,000, divided was again 5%.
 The only cargo that decreased was the amount of produce transported for the Netherlands Trading Society.
 Strictly commercial parties offered to pay a higher tariff to SMN for shipping their products, and so the trading society was forced to ship produce on cheaper ships.

 In 1876 the SMN started a cooperation with her competitor the Stoomvaart Maatschappij Java (SMJ).
 On 31 May 1876 the shareholders of SMJ approved the lease of all the ships of SMJ to SMN.
 That same day the SMN held her regular shareholders meeting, and proposed the cooperation with the SMJ.
 The SMN shareholders were far less enthusiastic but in the end they also agreed.
-Most of the ships of the SMJ would be used for cargo, except for SS Celebes.
+Most of the ships of the SMJ would be used for cargo, except for Celebes.

-The 1880s
+1880s onwards

 The new Noordzeekanaal (North Sea Canal) opened in November 1876 and connected Amsterdam directly to the North Sea.
 It created an easier route to SMN's home base, but it took some more time to make it deep enough for big fully loaded sea ships.
 The first of these arrived in Amsterdam in October 1878.
 In order to be able to repair her ships, SMN enabled the foundation of the Amsterdamsche Droogdok Maatschappij by taking almost three-quarters of the shares.

-The company then got its own infrastructure in Amsterdam.
+The company then got its own facilities in Amsterdam.
 The Oostelijke Handelskade (Eastern Trade dock, 1883–1910) and the Java and Sumatra docks became its center in The Netherlands.
 In Europe ships called regularly at Amsterdam, Southampton and Genoa.
 In the Dutch East Indies ships plied mainly to the ports on the northern coast of the island of Java, e.g. Jakarta (then known as Batavia), Surabaya and Tanjung Priok.
 Coal was regularly taken at Valletta, Port Said, Aden, Colombo and Sabang.

 In the early decades of the 20th century the company opened new routes operating across the Pacific Ocean between Java and the American West Coast, and, via the Panama Canal, between Java and New York City.